Unidentified decedent

-Unidentified decedent or unidentified person (also abbreviated as UID or UP) is a term in American English used to describe a corpse of a person whose identity cannot be established by police and medical examiners.
+Unidentified decedent, or unidentified person (also abbreviated as UID or UP), is a corpse of a person whose identity cannot be established by police and medical examiners.
 In many cases, it is several years before the identities of some UIDs are found, while in some cases, they are never identified.
 A UID may remain unidentified due to lack of evidence as well as absence of personal identification such as a driver's license.
 Where the remains have deteriorated or been mutilated to the point that the body is not easily recognized, a UID's face may be reconstructed to show what they had looked like before death.
 UIDs are often referred to by the placeholder names "John Doe" or "Jane Doe".
+In a database maintained by the Ontario Provincial Police, 371 unidentified decedents were found between 1964 and 2015.

 Causes

-There were approximately 40,000 UIDs in the United States as of 2006, and numerous others elsewhere.
-A body may go unidentified due to death in a state where the person was unrecorded, an advanced state of decomposition or major facial injuries.
+There were approximately 14,000 UIDs in the United States as of 2023.
+A body may go unidentified due to death in a state where the person was unrecorded, in an advanced state of decomposition, or with major facial injuries.
 In many cases in the United States, teenagers with a history of running away would be removed from missing person files when they would turn 18, thus eliminating potential matches with existing unidentified person listings.

 Location

 Some UIDs die outside their native state.
 The Sumter County Does, murdered in South Carolina, were thought to have been Canadian.
 Both were eventually identified as individuals from Pennsylvania and Minnesota.
-Barbara Hess Precht died in Ohio in 2006 but was not identified until 2014.
+Barbara Hess Precht died in Ohio in 2006, but was not identified until 2014.
 She had been living as a transient with her husband in California for decades but returned to her native state of Ohio, where she died of unknown circumstances.
 In both of these cases, the UIDs were found in a recognizable state and had their fingerprints and dental records taken with ease.
 It is unknown if the Sumter County Does' DNA was later recovered, since their bodies would require exhumation to recover DNA.
-In Lourdes, France, a corpse believed to have been native to a different country was discovered.
 Many undocumented immigrants who die in the United States after crossing the border from Mexico remain unidentified.